DHTMLX/docs-suite/docs/form/api/combo/combo_beforechangeproperties_event.md

 @signature: {'beforeChangeProperties: (properties: IComboProps) => boolean | void;'}

 @params:
 - properties     object      an object with configuration attributes of the control and their new values

 @returns:
-param   boolean     false - to cancel the default action of the event, otherwise true
+param   boolean | void     false - to cancel the default action of the event, otherwise true

 @example:
 form.getItem("combo").events.on("BeforeChangeProperties", function(properties) {